Rights of Employees

 In addition to representing clients in negotiation, litigation, and arbitration, five of our attorneys serve as mediators, including in employment law disputes, as well as in zoning and land use matters.Experienced Employment Attorneys

 Three of our lawyers, David H. Ben-Asher (2006 to present), Jonathan I. Nirenberg (2017 to present, and a "Rising Star" from 2011 to 2013) and Omar A. López (2022 to present, and a “Rising Star” from 2017 to 2021), have been selected by Thomson Reuters to be included in its list of New Jersey Super Lawyers.

 Further, four of our attorneys, Jonathan I. Nirenberg, David H. Ben-Asher, Harold Rabner, and Robert Allcorn have been AV® Preeminent™ Peer Review Rated by Martindale-Hubbell® in recognition that their peers consider them to be at the highest level of professional excellence.

 For more information, or to schedule a consultation with one of our employment law attorneys in New Jersey, you can contact us online or call us at (973) 744-4000.
-We offer consultations in person, by telephone, and by video conferences using platforms such as Zoom and Microsoft Teams.
+We offer consultations in person, by telephone, and by video conferences using Zoom.

-From our office at 52 Upper Montclair Plaza, Upper Montclair, Essex County, New Jersey, our law firm serves clients throughout New Jersey as well as ones who work in New York.
+From our office at 52 Upper Montclair Plaza, Upper Montclair, Essex County, New Jersey, our law firm serves clients throughout New Jersey, as well as in New York.